Back to Blog

 The critical distinction is between a BAA and self-attestation.
 A platform that says "we are HIPAA compliant" on a marketing page but does not sign a BAA with each covered entity is not, in any legally meaningful sense, HIPAA compliant.
 The BAA is the contract that makes the platform a Business Associate under HIPAA and subjects it to enforcement.

-Among the platforms in this comparison, Trillet signs BAAs on every plan.
-Synthflow publishes HIPAA compliance and is included at no extra cost.
-Phonely offers HIPAA only on Enterprise plans with a $500 add-on, and only then will it sign a BAA.
+Among the platforms in this comparison, Trillet signs BAAs across every deployment.
+Synthflow publishes HIPAA compliance but gates it to its Enterprise plan, and its BAA add-on carries a premium on the per-minute rate.
+Phonely offers HIPAA only on Enterprise plans with an add-on of roughly $500, and only then will it sign a BAA.
 ChatDash charges $200/month.
 VoiceAIWrapper claims HIPAA compliance.
 The remaining five, Dialzara, My AI Front Desk, AIRA, Goodcall, and Rosie, do not offer HIPAA at all, which means healthcare organizations using those platforms for patient calls are exposed to enforcement risk.

 Why This Matters for Voice AI Specifically